 scripts from inside that directory.

 netdata.confis the main configuration file.
 This is where you'll find most configuration options.
-This doc won't go into exhaustive detail about each setting.
-You can read descriptions for each in the daemon config doc.
+Read descriptions for each in the daemon config doc.

 origis a symbolic link to the directory